Regulations and Procedures for All Graduate Students

 The period of probation extends to the end of the next semester in which the student is enrolled.
 If a student has a subsequent semester (whether consecutive or nonconsecutive) that results in a semester of probation, the student may be dismissed without further warning.

 Graduate students with a cumulative grade point average below 2.00 may be dismissed by the Office of Graduate and Postdoctoral Studies without a probationary period.
+Students who exceed their time boundaries without an approved extension request will be placed on academic probation and are subject to immediate dismissal by the Office of Graduate and Postdoctoral Studies.

 Additionally, students with two failing or unsatisfactory grades during their graduate student tenure at Rice (whether consecutive or nonconsecutive) may also be dismissed by the dean of graduate and postdoctoral studies without further warning.